 - Assistive Listening Device: This is a device that picks up overhead signals to amplify sound.
 Receivers can be obtained at Guest Relations for a $100 deposit which is refundable if you return the unit the same day.

 - Sign Language: Disney provides sign language interpreters for many of its attractions.
-They often offer the service on particular pre-scheduled days.
-See more on this in the hearing impairment section in this chapter.
+They often offer the service on particular pre-scheduled days, and only interpret certain shows each day.
+They typically only interpret a show or ride once that day.

 (This article was taken from the guide book Walt Disney World with Disabilities).